apache/apisix/docs/en/latest/plugins/response-rewrite.md

 }'
 ```

+Here, `vars` is configured to run the Plugin only on responses with a 200 status code.

-## Test Plugin
+## Example usage

-Testing based on the above examples :
+Once you have enabled the Plugin as shown above, you can make a request:

 ```shell
 curl -X GET -i  http://127.0.0.1:9080/test/index.html
 ```

-It will output like below,no matter what kind of content from upstream, the `vars` will make sure that only rewrite response that http status is `200`.
+The response will be as shown below no matter what the response is from the Upstream:

 ```
 HTTP/1.1 200 OK
 Date: Sat, 16 Nov 2019 09:15:12 GMT
 Transfer-Encoding: chunked